aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/read-barcodes/read-barcodes-with-aspose-barcode-apis/_index.md

 DataMatrix: BERMA Macchine Budrio (BO)
 DataMatrix: BERMA Macchine Budrio (BO)

-## **Macropdf417 Barcode**
+## **MacroPDF417 Barcode**
-### **Reading Multiple Macropdf417 Barcode Images**
+### **Reading Multiple MacroPDF417 Barcode Images**
-In Generating Multiple MacroPdf417 Barcodes for Large or Multiple Code text Values articles, we generated multiple Macropdf417 barcodes for multiple code text values.
-Now, we will create a program for recognizing the barcodes, which were generated in the above mentioned article.
+In Generating Multiple MacroPDF417 Barcodes for Large or Multiple Code text Values articles, we generated multiple MacroPDF417 barcodes for multiple code text values.
+Now, we will create a program for recognizing the barcodes, which were generated in the above- mentioned article.
 We recognize all the barcode images placed in the folder using the [BarCodeReader](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcodereader) class.
-The BarCodeReader class returns the Segment ID, File ID and Last Segment flag (true/false) for each for the MacroPdf417 barcodes.
+The BarCodeReader class returns the Segment ID, File ID and Last Segment flag (true/false) for each for the MacroPDF417 barcodes.
 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-ManageAndOptimizeBarcodeRecognition-ReadMultipleMacropdf417BarcodeImages-MarkingBarCodeRegionsInImage.cs" >}}
-### **Reading Multiple MacroPdf417 Barcodes**
+### **Reading Multiple MacroPDF417 Barcodes**
 Multiple Macro Pdf417 barcodes can be recognized.
 It is supported.
 We can recognize the segments of Macro PDF417 one by one.
 Each recognized bar code includes the File ID, Segment ID, and Segment Count and it is must have the same File ID assigned to it.
 In the below code sample, we recognize 2 Macro Pdf417 barcodes for 2 different code text values.
 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-ManageAndOptimizeBarcodeRecognition-ReadMultipleMacroPdf417Barcodes-ReadMultipleMacroPdf417Barcodes.cs" >}}
 ## **Recognizing Barcode in WPF Project**